huntabyte/unetlab.github.io/_posts/2017-01-06-Fraudster-Alert.md

 - Releases
 ---

-## EVE-NG Frauders Alert
+## EVE-NG Fraudster Alert

-Please be aware about fraudsters trying to steal your money by asking donations for unl/eve project.
+Please be aware about Fraudsters trying to steal your money by asking donations for unl/eve project.

 Fraudster pages: